RosaErick/ruby-docker-com/README.md

-# Ruby E-Commerce Platform
+# Hi!

-Ruby E-Commerce Platform is a robust template for building online stores, crafted using Ruby on Rails and Tailwind CSS.
-It features a dynamic product catalog, advanced category filtering, an interactive cart, and seamless checkout processes with Stripe integration.
-The responsive design ensures a great shopping experience on all devices.
+this is an e-commerce platform template built with Ruby on Rails, Tailwind CSS, Hotwire and Postgres.
+It provides a seamless shopping experience, allowing users to browse products, filter categories, add items to their cart, and process secure checkouts with Stripe integration.

 ## Getting Started